eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 Topic strings have form: `/account_abstraction/mempool_id/Name/Encoding`.
 This defines both the type of data being sent on the topic and how the data field of the message is encoded.

-- `mempool_id` - the lower case IPFS hash of the file that contains the description of the metadata of the mempool.
+- `mempool_id` - the IPFS hash(including the "Qm" prefix) of the file that contains the description of the metadata of the mempool.
 Please see [mempool-id](#mempool-id) section for further details.
 - `Name` - see table below
 - `Encoding` - the encoding strategy describes a specific representation of bytes that will be transmitted over the wire.
 See the [Encodings](#Encodings) section for further details.